 The Audit Committee shall elect a chairman from among its members.
 The quorum shall be met at Audit Committee meetings when the members have been validly called to attend and when a minimum of two-thirds or three of its members are present.
 All of the Committee's decisions shall be taken by a simple majority vote.
 In the event of a tied vote, the person presiding over the meeting shall have the casting vote.
-They may be reelected and they may be dismissed at any time by the General Meeting, with or without cause.
+Members of the audit committee may be re-elected or dismissed at any time by the General Meeting, with or without cause.
 The Audit Committee reviews the annual report of the Company, controls and evaluates the operation of the financial system and provides its tasks in connection with the Auditor of the Company.